Hong Kong’s older protesters awed, humbled by zeal of youth

 “This is worse than the triads,” he said, likening the police force to Hong Kong’s notorious criminal underworld.
 “With the triads, we pay protection money, but here they’re using taxpayers’ money to buy the weapons — tear gas, rubber bullets.”

-Many of the protesters are too young to have solid or even any memories of Hong Kong under British rule.
+Many of the protesters are too young to have solid, or even any, memories of Hong Kong under British rule.
 But older residents remember the 1980s, when Britain and China were negotiating the terms of the 1997 handover, and the 1990s, when the last British governor, Chris Patten, infuriated Beijing with a belated British push for fuller democracy and stronger guarantees for its civil liberties.

 They also remember that there weren’t similar sustained, massive street protests like those seen week-in, week-out in recent months, and now daily leading up to Tuesday, when the Chinese Communist Party will celebrate 70 years in power.
 In Hong Kong, protesters say they’ll again be wearing black, in mourning this time, and their posters are calling for a “Day of Grief.”